renfredxh/compilebot/README.md

 # Installation

+If you're familliar with [Docker](https://www.docker.com/), you might want to try using compilebot's [Docker repository](https://registry.hub.docker.com/u/renfredxh/compilebot/).

-To install compilebot, you can follow the following steps.
+To install compilebot locally, you can follow the following steps.
 Using [virtualenv](http://www.virtualenv.org) is recommended.

 ```bash
 git clone https://github.com/renfredxh/compilebot.git